 (k) any condition where delay in treatment will endanger the life, limb or mental well being of the patient.
 See M.G.L. c.
 112, § 12F.

 Possibility that a disease may deteriorate to an irreversible condition at an uncertain but relatively distant date is not an emergency.
-See, 104 CMR 2.11(3) and In the Matter of Guardianship of Richard Roe, 111, 421 N.E.2d 40, 55; 383 Mass.
+See, In the Matter of Guardianship of Richard Roe, 111, 421 N.E.2d 40, 55; 383 Mass.
 415 (1981).

 In determining whether a medical emergency exists the relevant time period to be examined begins when the claimed emergency arises, and ends when the individual who seeks to act in the emergency could, with reasonable diligence, obtain parental consent or judicial review, as applicable.
 See, Roe at 55.

-Mental Health Facility means a public or private facility for the in-patient care or treatment or diagnosis or evaluation of mentally ill or mentally retarded persons, except for the Bridgewater State Hospital.
+Mental Health Facility means a public or private facility for the in-patient care or treatment or diagnosis or evaluation of mentally ill persons, except for the Bridgewater State Hospital.
 See M.G.L. c.
 123, § 1.
 Community residential care facilities for children (as defined at 110 CMR 7.120) are not mental health facilities for purposes of 110 CMR.

-Neglect means failure by a caretaker , either deliberately or through negligence or inability, to take those actions necessary to provide a child with minimally adequate food, clothing, shelter, medical care, supervision, emotional stability and growth, or other essential care; provided, however, that such inability is not due solely to inadequate economic resources or solely to the existence of a handicapping condition.
+Neglect means failure by a caregiver, either deliberately or through negligence or inability, to take those actions necessary to provide a child with minimally adequate food, clothing, shelter, medical care, supervision, emotional stability and growth, or other essential care; provided, however, that such inability is not due solely to inadequate economic resources or solely to the existence of a disability.
 This definition is not dependent upon location {i.e., neglect can occur while the child is in an out-of-home or in-home setting.)

 No Code order means a medical order regarding a terminally ill patient directing a hospital and its staff not to use heroic medical efforts in the event of cardiac or respiratory failure.
 Heroic medical efforts include invasive and traumatic life-saving techniques such as intracardial medication, intracardial massage and electric shock treatment.
 No code orders include "do not resuscitate" orders or orders stated in different language attempting to accomplish substantially the same result as a "no code" order.
 See, Custody of a Minor, 385 Mass.
 697, 434 N.E.2d 601 (1982).